QuentinRa/blog.quentinra.dev/info/web/index.md

 * You can set up a [(virtual) local server](setup/wamp.md)
 * You can set up a [apache server on linux](setup/apache.md)
+* as you could read, you will have your server on `http://localhost`, but in some rare cases, you may want to use HTTPS (in development, HTTP is enough, [tutorial for https://localhost here](https://web.dev/how-to-use-local-https/))

 Sometimes some students don't want to set up a server and directly work on the remote server.
 You will need to upload using the FTP protocol (or scp) your files **everytime** you changed something.
 Some IDEs such as [PHPStorm](../../tools/jetbrains/index.md#phpstorm) or [VSCode](https://code.visualstudio.com/docs/remote/ssh) that are **automatically updating the files on a remote server** when you changed something.
 Anyways, I think **you should work in local, for security-related purposes**.